john-doherty/express-request-transfer/README.md

 # express-request-transfer

-Adds the power of C# [Server.Transfer](https://docs.microsoft.com/en-us/previous-versions/iis/6.0-sdk/ms525800(v%3Dvs.90)) to express.
+Brings the power of C# [Server.Transfer](https://docs.microsoft.com/en-us/previous-versions/iis/6.0-sdk/ms525800(v%3Dvs.90)) to express.

-Call `req.transfer('/new-route')` from within one of your routes to transfer the request without an additional request _(optionally preserves data)_.
+Call `req.transfer('/new-route')` to transfers a request from one route to another without a roundtrip.

-## Why is this useful

-`res.redirect('/new-route')` sends a HTTP `301` or `302` response to the browser.
-This causes the browser to make another request to the server and modifies the browser URL.
+## Great, but why?

+What's difference between `req.transfer` and `res.redirect`?

+`res.redirect('/new-route')` should be used when:

-`req.transfer(internalPath, preserveData)` transfers the request to another route internally, without redirecting the browser, thus reducing server load and preserving the browser URL.
+* you want to redirect the request to another server
+* you don't care about additional round-trips to the server
+* you don't need to preserve Query String and Form Variables
+* you want the user to see the new redirected URL _(and maybe bookmark it)_

+`req.transfer(internalPath, preserveData)` should be used when:

+* you want to transfer current request to another page on the same server
+* you want to preserve server resources and avoid unnecessary round-trips to the server
+* you want to preserve Query String and Form Variables _(optional)_
+* you don't need the user to see the real URL in the browser

 ## Installation